nordicator/nordicator/README.md

 - 👋 Hi, I’m @nordicator
-- 👀 I’m interested in gaming
+- 👀 I’m interested in gaming and servers and coding minecraft clients
-- 🌱 I’m currently learning servers
+- 🌱 I’m currently learning servers and java
-- 💞️ I’m looking to collaborate on minecraft servers
+- 💞️ I’m looking to collaborate on minecraft servers and java
 - 📫 How to reach me discord nord#8546

 <!---